avhormauk/SoundCircle/README.md

 # SoundCircle

-A web application that connects people with similar music tastes at universities.
-Built for C^2Hacks Hackathon.
+A web app that connects people with similar music tastes at universities

 ## Features